dset0x/dset0x.github.io/src/pages/advice.md

 Buying things
 ------

 * Amazon sells used products.
-Girly-colored products go for less.
+Odd-colored products go for less.

 * Don't forget to check the Amazon website of other countries and ebay as well.